 It is a product recognised as safe and validated by the EFSA (European Food Safety Agency) and by the US Food and Drug Administration (FDA).

 Not to be confused with Propionibacterium Acnes...

-Within the genus of bacteria Propionibacterium, there are different species.
-The probiotic effect is given to the species Propionibacterium freudenreichii, which is found in dairy products and has nothing to do with the bacteria Propionibacterium acnes, which is part of the normal microbiota of the skin and which, when it colonises the pore, causes hypersecretion of sebum by the sebaceous glands, which leads to acne.
+Propionibacterium freudenreichii, found in dairy products, is not to be confused with the bacterium Propionibacterium acnes, which is part of the skin microbiota and which, when it colonises the pore, causes hypersecretion of sebum by the sebaceous glands, leading to acne.

 Bouglé D et al. Effect of propionibacteria supplementation on fecal bifidobacteria and segmental colonic transit time in healthy human subjects.
 Scand J Gastroenterol.
 1999 Feb;34(2):144-8.